Cradle of Love (Billy Idol song)

-"Cradle of Love" is a song by the English rock musician Billy Idol, released in 1990 as the first single from his fourth studio album, Charmed Life.
+"Cradle of Love" is a song by the English rock singer Billy Idol, released in 1990 as the first single from his fourth studio album, Charmed Life.
 The song was written by David Werner and Idol, and was produced by Keith Forsey.
 It became Idol's last top-10 hit in the United States, where it reached No. 2 on the Billboard Hot 100.
 It was also Idol's first and only No. 1 hit on the Billboard Album Rock Tracks chart.
 On the UK Single Chart, it stalled at No. 34.

 Music and lyrics

 "Cradle of Love" is a new wave and hard rock song with a doo-wop melody, influenced by '50s rock 'n' roll and "Ramones-esque punk".
 It is composed in common time and in the key of B♭ major.
 The song title is supposedly based on the saying "robbing the cradle".

 "Cradle of Love" was originally written solely by David Werner.
 In 1989, he demoed the song and a number of other tracks with Mark Doyle on guitar, Tom Bellin on bass and Rob Deaner on keyboards.
 Werner then shopped the demos to various record labels in the attempt to gain their interest.
 He was left to choose between signing his own album recording deal with CBS Records or giving "Cradle of Love" to Billy Idol to record through Elektra Records for an upcoming film, The Adventures of Ford Fairlane.
 He decided on the latter option after Idol's label Chrysalis also expressed interest in including the track on the singer's next album, Charmed Life.
 Idol received a co-writing credit after he made some changes and additions to the lyrics during its recording.